 First of all, there is nothing disparaging or pejorative in characterizing an obligation as an obligation of conduct rather than an obligation of result.
-And as others have already noted, there are obligations of result that are vague or ambiguous as there are obligations of conduct that are extremely precise.42
+And as others have already noted, there are obligations of result that are vague or ambiguous as there are obligations of conduct that are extremely precise.

 Second, invoking obligations of conduct is particularly appropriate in the context of climate change.
-As indicated by COSIS, "climate change is a moving target", 43 thus we must focus on the measures to be taken and the need to adapt or toughen them in order to provide an effective response to the worsening and evolving situation of climate change.
+As indicated by COSIS, "climate change is a moving target", thus we must focus on the measures to be taken and the need to adapt or toughen them in order to provide an effective response to the worsening and evolving situation of climate change.
 In 2011, your Tribunal confirmed this when it said that the concept of an obligation of conduct is "a variable concept" and that "[i]t may change over time as measures considered sufficiently diligent at a certain moment may become not diligent enough in light, for instance, of new scientific or technological knowledge.
-It may also change in relation to the risks involved in the activity."44
+It may also change in relation to the risks involved in the activity."

-39 Responsibilities and obligations of States with respect to activities in the Area (Request for advisory opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports, 2011, p.
-41-42, paras.
+&lt;sup>13 Responsibilities and obligations of States with respect to activities in the Area (Request for Advisory Opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports 2011, pp. 41-42, paras.
 110-113.

-40 ICL, Draft articles on the Prevention of Transboundary Harm from Dangerous Activities, article 3 and paragraphs 7-8 of the commentary, Yearbook of the ICL 2001, Vol. II(2), p.
+&lt;sup>14 ICL, Draft articles on the Prevention of Transboundary Harm from Dangerous Activities, article 3 and paragraphs 7-8 of the commentary, Yearbook of the ICL 2001, Vol. II(2), p.
 164-165.

-41 TIDM/PV.23/C31/3, hearing of 12 September 2023 (a.m.), French version, p.
-18, lines 44-45 ("Article 194, paragraph 1, posits, therefore, a compound duty: that of preventing, reducing and controlling pollution of the marine environment") (COSIS).
+&lt;sup>15 TIDM/PV.23/C31/3, sitting of 12 September 2023 (a.m.), French version, p.
+18, lines 44-45 ("Article 194, paragraph 1, posits, therefore, a compound duty: that of preventing, reducing and controlling pollution of the marine environment ....")
+(COSIS).

-42 M. Forteau, A. Miron and A. Pellet, Droit international public (Nguyen Quoc Dinh), LGDJ-lextenso, Paris, 2022, p.
+&lt;sup>16 M. Forteau, A. Miron and A. Pellet, Droit international public (Nguyen Quoc Dinh), LGDJ-lextenso, Paris, 2022, p.
 1092, No. 732.

-43 ITLOS/PV.23/C31/4, hearing of 12 September 2023 (p.m.), p.
-30, lines 10-11 (COSIS).
+&lt;sup>17 ITLOS/PV.23/C31/4, sitting of 12 September 2023 (p.m.)
+(English version), p.
+34, lines 9-10 (COSIS).

-44 Responsibilities and obligations of States with respect to activities in the Area (Request for advisory opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
+&lt;sup>18 Responsibilities and obligations of States with respect to activities in the Area (Request for Advisory Opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
 43, para.
 117.